WurthElektronik/FeatherWings/README.md

 **Read this documentation!**

-This step-by-step description will guide you through the setup process and help avoid the most common mistakes.
-These steps are relevant for all the WE FeatherWings.
+This step-by-step description will guide you through the setup process for taking WE Featherwings into operation  and help avoid the most common mistakes.

 ### Hardware requirements